Dylan Fergus

 Dylan John Fergus (born January 4, 1980, in San Francisco, California), is an American actor, producer and director.
-Fergus is currently a producer at Casual Films.
+Fergus is currently an executive producer at Bloomberg Media.
 He is best known for his role as Noah Bennett on the daytime soap opera Passions.

 Biography

 Prior to Passions, he briefly portrayed the role of Tim Dillon on All My Children in 2002.
 He also starred in 2004's Hellbent, the first gay slasher horror film.
 Fergus studied acting at Carnegie Mellon School Of Drama, graduating in 2002 and filmmaking at CalArts School of Film/Video.
 He graduated from Monta Vista High School in Cupertino, California in 1998.